skytap/skytap-ansible-inventory/README.md

 **Don't forget to add skytap.ini to your .ignore files for your version control system!** This file, when properly configured, will contain your Skytap API credentials, and may contain information such as SSH usernames and password.  ***Do not check it in to source control!***

+## Using Environment Variables

+As an alternative to the `skytap.ini` file, you can also set your Skytap credentials and environment information using environment variables.
+This provides flexibility in how you configure the script, especially useful for dynamic environments or CI/CD pipelines.

+For continuous integration (CI) and continuous deployment (CD) pipelines, using environment variables is particularly recommended.
+They offer a more secure and scalable way to manage sensitive data, ensuring that credentials aren't accidentally committed to version control.

+The following environment variables can be set:

+    `SKYTAP_USERNAME`: Your Skytap account username.
+    `SKYTAP_API_TOKEN`: Your Skytap API token.
+    `SKYTAP_CONFIGURATION_ID`: The specific Skytap Environment ID.

+If both the environment variables and the skytap.ini file are set, the environment variables will take precedence.
+This allows for easy overriding of settings in different execution contexts.

 ## Ansible Notes
  Make sure you've got ansible installed: http://docs.ansible.com/ansible/intro_installation.html